 Another important part of their university experience will be managing their mental health.
 Not only will your students be organising themselves for the first time, they’ll also be looking after themselves.
 There is a range of support at university to help with this, from health services on or around campuses, to wellbeing teams and specific support for international students.
 Getting involved with societies or volunteering can also be a great way to meet people whilst they’re away from home.
 Swansea University provides wellbeing programmes for students throughout the year, including yoga, dog-petting, and massage sessions during exam season.
 We are partnered with the TogetherAll app, which provides 24/7 support from trained clinicians for all students.
 CBT-based Stress Control courses are also available, alongside The Listening Service run by our Chaplaincy.

 If your students are applying to university and require support for a disability, it can be crucial to research the services available from their chosen institution beforehand.
-Most universities will have dedicated teams who can discuss the specific assistance available in regards to course delivery, assessment methods and accommodation options.
+Most universities will have dedicated teams who can discuss the specific assistance available in regard to course delivery, assessment methods and accommodation options.
 At Swansea, we have teams dedicated to mental health support and Autism Spectrum Conditions, amongst other tailored support for a range of student needs.
 Applying for the Disabled Students Allowance can also help to cover any extra study costs related to their condition, and they don’t need a confirmed university place to apply for this.
 For more information, visit these guides from Student Finance Wales & Student Finance England.

 Whatever their circumstances, studying at university can be a great opportunity for your students to explore their potential in a supported environment.
 If there is any uncertainty about how a student will be supported, we suggest advising them to contact their chosen university before applying.